Slow Cooker Gammon

 Here’s what you will need

-Aromatics – adding onion, carrot, bay leaves, peppercorns will further enhance the flavor of the ham.
-The ham stock can be used in soups or stews afterwards if you like but test it first to make sure it is not super salty.
+- Aromatics – adding onion, carrot, bay leaves, peppercorns will further enhance the flavor of the ham.
+The ham stock can be used in soups or stews afterwards, but test first to make sure it is not too salty.

 BRAISE THE HAM

-Place the gammon in the slow cooker (such as the Morphy Richards Sear Stew 6.5L) and position the carrots and onions around it.
+- Place the gammon in the slow cooker and position the carrots and onions around it.
 Add the bay leaves, cinnamon, cloves and peppercorns.

 SCORE THE HAM